arsh-anwr/playwright_amazon/README.md

 # Amazon Search Bar Automation with Playwright

 This project demonstrates how to automate the Amazon search bar using Playwright.
-Playwright is a Node.js library for automating browsers, and in this project, we use it to search for products on Amazon.
+Playwright is a Node.js library for automating browsers, and in this project, we use page object model to test and validate amazon search bar functionality.

 ## Getting Started